NicolasLM/sauna/doc/user/configuration.rst

     Note that activating the concurrency system will, by default, only allow 1 check with the same name to run at the same time.

+**logging**
+    Sauna writes logs to the standard output by default.
+The ``logging`` parameter allows to pass a custom logging configuration to change the log format, write logs to files, send them to syslog and much more.
+Check the :ref:`logging syntax<logging_syntax>` for the details.

 Example::

     ---